cb-42/ATS2020_PG9/README.md

 Pre-course preparation
 ======================

 Prior to starting the section entitled Hands-On: A Crash Course in Microbiome Analysis: Part 1 several pieces of software need to be acquired.
+Completing these first three steps is required in order to be able to follow along during the live hands-on presentation.
+It should take between 15-30 minutes to complete these preparatory tasks.

 I. R
 ----